buenos-casa/webapp/README.md

 To build the webapp, run `npm run build`.
 However you would need to do this every time you want to see changes.
 If you want live updates, run `npm run watch`.

 To run the server, run the command `python run.py`.
+This must be running for the files to be served to your browser!

 Use a browser to go to `localhost:8080` and see your changes.

-If just getting started with VueJS I suggest looking at the Single File Components already in the project and see how they are structured and how they are imported into the app proper in script.js.

-**Important!!**: To import your SFC the variable name must be the name of the file such that "buenosaires" is imported as Buenosaires.
-If you do not do it this way, the component will not be imported.

 #### Color Theme: